understanding-gender/understanding-gender.github.io/gender.md

 but when I actually stopped and thought about it, it turned out I didn't really know much about gender, what it means, and how it relates to other aspects of sexuality.
-I've been trying to rectify this with a bit of research, and below is my summary of my current understanding in order to open it up to critique and improvement.
+I've been trying to rectify this with a bit of research, and below is a summary of my current understanding in order to open it up to critique and improvement.

 </section>